nicjar/DM_WS/exercises/2-git.md

 <summary>:key: Click to see hints</summary>

 * Open your project repository in SourceTree
+* On the lefthand panel
-* Select the files listed under 'Unstaged files'
+* Select the files listed under 'Unstaged files' and
 * Type an short and informative message in the commit message text field at the bottom, e.g. `Initial commit`
 * Hit commit button
 * (Expand the Branches tab on the left, and select the master branch to see what was committed)